 - Pentameter: five beats per line (one of the most popular in the English language)

 Examples of Meter in Poetry

 This well-known poem, commonly known as ‘’Twas the night before Christmas,’ is usually attributed to Moore is a great example of anapestic meter.
 Specifically, it is written in anapaestic tetrameter.
-Consider these lines:
+Consider these lines: from the first stanza:

 ‘Twas the night before Christmas, when all through the house